MicrosoftDocs/learn/learn-pr/azure/design-for-performance-and-scalability/includes/5-identify-performance-bottlenecks-in-your-application.md

 ![Log Analytics Sources](../media/log-analytics.png)

 You can collate a wide range of data sources, Security Logs, Azure Activity Logs, Server, network and Application logs.
-[You can also push On-premises System Center Operations Manager data to Log Analytics in hybrid deployment scenarios.][scom-to-la] and have [Azure SQLDB][log-analytics-sqldb] send diagnostic information directly into Log Analytics for detailed performance monitoring.
+[You can also push on-premises System Center Operations Manager data to Log Analytics in hybrid deployment scenarios.][scom-to-la] and have [Azure SQLDB][log-analytics-sqldb] send diagnostic information directly into Log Analytics for detailed performance monitoring.

 Centralized logging can be massively beneficial for troubleshooting all types of scenarios, including performance issues.
 It's a key part of a good monitoring strategy for any architecture.

 ## Application performance management

 Deep application issues are often tricky to track down.
-This is where integrating telemetry into an application by using an application performance management solution (APM) to track down low level application performance and behavior can be extremely beneficial.
+This is where integrating telemetry into an application by using an application performance management solution (APM) to track down low-level application performance and behavior can be beneficial.
 This telemetry can include individual page request times, exceptions within your application, and even custom metrics to track business logic.
 This telemetry can provide a wealth of insight into what is going on within your application.

 On Azure, Application Insights is a service that provides this deep application performance management.
 You install a small instrumentation package in your application, and set up an Application Insights resource in the Microsoft Azure portal.
 The instrumentation monitors your app and sends telemetry data to the portal.